packetcoders/netbox-101-fundamentals/workbooks/003_config_generation.md

     }
     ```

-> [NOTE] This will ensure no erroneous white space is carried over to the rendered output.
+> [!NOTE] This will ensure no erroneous white space is carried over to the rendered output.

 7. Click **Submit** to create the template.